by Structured Settlement Watchdog

 Fact: Few, if any, structured settlement factoring companies are registered to do business in all 50 states.

 Being listed with the BBB is easy.
 One now defunct factoring company whose questionable business practices were exposed and later cited in findings by a Federal judge, listed contacts that didn't even exist on the BBB of Maryland listing for the company.
-They were aliases for the owner of now defunct Sovereign Funding, who admitted such in a sworn deposition in a legal matter where he was found liable.
+They were aliases for the owner of now defunct Sovereign Funding, David S. Springer, who admitted such in a sworn deposition in a legal matter where he was found liable.
 Multiple aliases were used on social media sites such as LinkedIn.
 The aliases even endorsed each other, LOL.
 David Springer was forced to admit the aliases, shortly after the aliases were noticed for depositions.
 That's not something you would know by checking the BBB.
-Fortunately for consumers the Structured Settlement Watchdog makes an effort to connect the dots, as he has for going on 15 years.
+Fortunately for consumers the Structured Settlement Watchdog makes an effort to connect the dots, as he has since November 2005.

 Updated October 4, 2020